Criminology and Criminal Justice, Ph.D.

 Admission to the Ph.D.
 Program

-Applicants must possess a baccalaureate or masters degree from an accredited college or university.
-An undergraduate or graduate degree in criminology, criminal justice, or a related social science is desirable.
 In addition to meeting all admission requirements of the University’s Graduate School, applicants to the Ph.D. program must submit a university application through the Graduate School, including a written statement of research goals and objectives.
 The statement should outline the applicant’s interests in criminology and criminal justice and discuss plans for developing a research agenda during the doctoral program of study.
-Applicant must also submit scores obtained within the last five years on the Graduate Record Examination (GRE), three letters of academic reference, official grade transcripts from all previous institutions, and a recent sole-authored writing sample or thesis chapter written during previous degree program..
+Applicants must also submit scores obtained within the last five years on the Graduate Record Examination (GRE), three letters of academic reference, official grade transcripts from all previous institutions, and a recent sole-authored writing sample or thesis chapter written during previous degree program.
+Applications are accepted for fall admission only.

 Must be completed with a grade of B or higher.